filip-we/6502/README.md

 The vector in the end of the ROM should be modified in order to use the interrupt in custom code.
 Let the maskable interrupt point to $0210 and put the code at $0210 in RAM.

+Important note: You cannot keep the VIA connected to the NMI on the 6502 when you transfer data via the Arduino.
+I am yet not sure why it fails, but the data gets corrupted.

 # Protocol
 Command (1 byte), Address (2 bytes), Data length (1 byte), Data (0 to theoretically 251 bytes)